Alfredo Mantica

-Alfredo Mantica (born 17 July 1943) is an Italian politician.
+Alfredo Mantica (17 July 1943 – 17 September 2026) was an Italian politician.
 He served as Undersecretary for Foreign Affairs in the Berlusconi IV Cabinet.

-Career
+Life and career

-Mantica is married and is the father of two children.
+Mantica was married and was the father of two children.
 He earned a degree in Economics from the Sacro Cuore Catholic University of Milan in 1967.

-Mantica was elected to the Senate of the 10th Legislature on the Movimento Sociale Italiano-Destra Nazionale (Italian Social Movement–National Right) Party ticket in 1987 in the Milan 3 constituency.
+He was elected to the Senate of the 10th Legislature on the Movimento Sociale Italiano-Destra Nazionale (Italian Social Movement–National Right) Party ticket in 1987 in the Milan 3 constituency.
 Re-elected to the Senate of the 13th Legislature on 21 April 1996 in the Lombardy 14 constituency (Monza).
 Re-elected to the Senate of the 14th Legislature on 13 May 2001 in the Lombardy 14 constituency (Monza).
-Re-elected to the Senate of the 15th Legislature on 9 April 2006 in the Lombardy constituency.
-Re-elected to the Senate of the 16th Legislature on 13 April 2008 in the Lombardy constituency.
+Re-elected to the Senate of the 15th Legislature on 9 April 2006 in the Lombardy constituency and re-elected to the Senate of the 16th Legislature on 13 April 2008 in the Lombardy constituency.

+Mantica died in Gardone Riviera, Lombardy on 17 September 2026, at the age of 83.